-The COVID-19 lockdown prompted schools to close their campuses for the Spring and Summer 2020 semesters.
-The unprecedented switch to remote learning disproportionately affected low-income students without the resources to attend class online.
+Social distancing mandates have prompted schools to close their campuses for the Spring and Summer 2020 semesters.
+According to a survey released by ParentsTogether, an education advocacy group, the unprecedented switch to remote learning disproportionately affected low-income students without the resources to attend class online.

 Fortunately, many internet service providers offer programs that allow low and fixed-income individuals to access high-speed internet at affordable rates.

 Coverage varies by provider.
 Here is a comprehensive list of plans available in each state:

 All 50 States

 Lifeline is a federal program that lowers monthly internet bills by providing a stipend of $9.25 to eligible recipients.
 Visit their website to see which internet service providers in your area are participating in this program.